Graduate Diploma in Dispute Resolution

 Conflict is an ever-present part of social and business life.
 While conflict is not inherently negative, disputes have the ability to develop in ways that can cause problems.

 The Graduate Diploma in Dispute Resolution is designed to enable people in a wide range of professions to develop the skills needed to resolve the disputes and differences through skilled intervention, mainly arbitration, conflict resolution, mediation and negotiation.

-Our Diploma builds on teaching, research and practical experience within the Faculties of Law, Education and the Waikato Management School.
+Our Diploma builds on teaching, research and practical experience within the Faculty of Law, School of Education and the Waikato Management School.
 From Managing Conflict and Consensus to Negotiation and Persuasion and Human Resource Management and Employment, we offer 16 papers for you to choose from to make up your Diploma.

 What will you learn?